JXINN1/09-pwa/README.md

     addMeal(randomMeal, true);
 }
 ```
-the API provided a test API key('1') to use the API for free.
+The mealDB API provided a test API key('1') to use the API for free.
 Further functions are provided with funding the mealDB.
 This is a function where I used 'random' from the mealDB to generate a random recipe when users first load the app.

 To add the sorting feature:
 ```javascript